MTstateIntroStats/IntroStatTextbook/docs/01-intro-to-data.md

-## Case Study: using stents to prevent strokes {#basic-stents-strokes}
+## Case study: using stents to prevent strokes {#basic-stents-strokes}

 \index{data!stroke|(}

-In this section we introduce a classic challenge in statistics: evaluating the efficacy of a medical treatment.
+In this section, we introduce a classic challenge in statistics: evaluating the efficacy of a medical treatment.
 Terms in this section, and indeed much of this chapter, will all be revisited later in the text.
 The plan for now is simply to get a sense of the role statistics can play in practice.

-In this section we will consider an experiment that studies effectiveness of stents in treating patients at risk of stroke [@chimowitz2011stenting].
+Here, we will consider an experiment that studies effectiveness of stents in treating patients at risk of stroke [@chimowitz2011stenting].
 Stents are small mesh tubes that are placed inside narrow or weak arteries to assist in patient recovery after cardiac events and reduce the risk of an additional heart attack or death.

 Many doctors have hoped that there would be similar benefits for patients at risk of stroke.
 We start by writing the principal question the researchers hope to answer: